Legacy Sediment

 Sand for Snow and Ice

-Portland begins cleaning sand and gravel off roadways after recent snow storm This link brings you to an article about the Portland Bureau of Transportation, and how they use sand and gravel to provide traction for cars on the road, and the cleanup afterward.
-While cleaning up the sand and gravel may seem tedious, I […]
+http://www.equipmentworld.com/portland-begins-cleaning-sand-and-gravel-off-roadways-after-recent-snow-storm/ This link brings you to an article about the Portland Bureau of Transportation, and how they use sand and gravel to provide traction for cars on the road, and the cleanup afterward.
+While cleaning up the sand and gravel may seem tedious, I believe that it is a much better alternative than an excessive […]

 Formation of the Sahara